AndreaMattiaGaravagno/NanoNAS/README.md

 If you want a more repeatable and accurate similar HW NAS at the expense of using a GPU, check [ColabNAS](https://github.com/AndreaMattiaGaravagno/ColabNAS).

 # News
+* **2024/04** NanoNAS has been accepted for pubblication to IEEE Sensors Letters under the title: ["An Affordable Hardware-aware Neural Architecture Search for Deploying Convolutional Neural Networks on Ultra-low-power Computing Platforms"](https://ieeexplore.ieee.org/document/10496186)
+* **2024/01** NanoNAS has been presented to the IEEE 42nd International Conference on Consumer Electronics under the title ["Running hardware-aware neural architecture search on embedded devices under 512MB of RAM"](https://ieeexplore.ieee.org/document/10444268), winning the [Best Session Presentation Award](https://icce.org/2024/awards/).
+* **2024/01** NanoNAS can now run on Jetson Nano, Raspberry Pi 5, Raspberry Pi 4, Raspberry Pi 3, and Raspberry Pi Zero 2 W
 * **2023/09** The tinyML talk featuring NanoNAS is available on [YouTube](https://www.youtube.com/watch?v=syY4mwSeC6Q).
 * **2023/08** NanoNAS will be presented in an [invited talk](https://www.tinyml.org/event/tinyml-talks-a-hardware-aware-neural-architecture-search-algorithm-targeting-ultra-low-power-microcontrollers) by the tinyML Foundation.
 Here is the [link](https://us02web.zoom.us/webinar/register/2216905294136/WN_fQRnR2SuQzuEAqhvO-AWeg#/registration) for the registration to the webinar.
 * **2023/07** NanoNAS has been **updated**: now you can directly put the **RAM** and **Flash** available on your microcontroller as **search constraints**.